 If you have a dog that likes to explore the boundaries of the yard, or you’re just a worried pet parent, dog GPS trackers provide an extra level of reassurance.
 Each type comes with different pros and cons, and you’ll need to consider those with your shopping.
 In general, though, keep the following features in mind:

-- Handheld: It does you no good to have to boot up your desktop computer and then shout directions to someone on the phone.
+- Handheld: It does you no good to boot up your desktop computer and shout directions to someone on the phone.
 You need to coordinate that tracker with an app on your smartphone, so you can go everywhere your dog goes.

 - Scanning: Some dog GPS trackers come with a bonus “scanning” feature.
-This allows a Good Samaritan to find your dog’s information and report it back to you via the app.
-They’ll learn everything necessary while you meet up with them.
+This allows a Good Samaritan to find your dog’s information and report it to you via the app.

 Best Dog GPS Trackers